Bill Browder: Family background

-Browder's paternal grandfather Earl Browder was born in Kansas in 1891.
-He was a radical and had lived in the Soviet Union for several years from 1927 and married Raisa Berkman, a Jewish Russian woman while living there.
-After his return to the United States in 1931, Earl Browder became the leader of the Communist Party USA from 1930 to 1945 and ran for U.S. president in 1936 and 1940.
+Browder's paternal grandfather, Earl Browder, was born in Kansas in 1891.
+He was a radical and had lived in the Soviet Union for several years from 1927 and married Raisa Berkman, a Jewish Russian woman, while living there.
+After his return to the U.S. in 1931, Earl Browder became the leader of the Communist Party USA from 1930 to 1945 and ran for U.S. president in 1936 and 1940.
 After World War II, Browder lost favour with Moscow and was expelled from the U.S. Communist Party.

-Earl and his wife Raisa had three children, all sons, and all three became mathematicians who headed the mathematics departments of top American universities, including Bill Browder's father Felix Browder, who married Eva (Tislowitz).
+Earl and his wife Raisa had three children, all sons, and all three became mathematicians who headed the mathematics departments of top American universities, including Bill Browder's father, Felix Browder, who married Eva (Tislowitz).
 Felix was a mathematics prodigy who had entered MIT at 16, acquired his bachelor's degree in two years, and by the age of 20 received a Ph.D. from Princeton.
-Despite this impressive pedigree, Felix could not find academic work during the McCarthy era, as he was the son of the onetime head of the Communist Party USA.
+Despite his intellectual and academic pedigree, Felix could not find academic work during the McCarthy era, as he was the son of the onetime head of the Communist Party USA.
 After a series of job rejections in the 1950s, he was championed by Eleanor Roosevelt, the former First Lady who was then chairman of the board of Brandeis University; she overrode the rest of the board who were afraid to hire him, and he gained a position at Brandeis.
 Felix went on to chair the mathematics department at the University of Chicago, and in 1999 became the president of the American Mathematical Society.

 Felix Browder was renowned in the field of nonlinear functional analysis—a branch of mathematics with wide applications to such fields as physics, engineering, and finance.
 He was instrumental in establishing a science and technology center in conjunction with Princeton University and Bell Labs.
 In 1999, he was awarded the National Medal of Science by President Bill Clinton, for his "key role in the explosive growth of nonlinear functional analysis and its applications to partial differential equations in recent years".

 Bill Browder has one sibling, Tom Browder, who entered the University of Chicago at 15, and became a particle physicist.
-Bill Browder's son Joshua is the founder of DoNotPay, a startup that helps to automate certain legal services.
+Bill Browder's son Joshua is the founder of DoNotPay, a startup that helps to automate certain legal services; another son, Alexander Browder, is a financial crime researcher.

 Career and citizenship

 Browder started his career in the Eastern European practice of the Boston Consulting Group in London, then worked for Robert Maxwell's Maxwell Communication Corporation, and after that managed the Russian proprietary investments desk at Salomon Brothers.

-In 1999, Browder received naturalisation as a British citizen.
-Meanwhile, he had relinquished his U.S. citizenship in 1998.
-He cited that he did so because of "a legacy of bad feeling about the rule of law" as a result of his family having been "viciously persecuted" by U.S. authorities in the 1950s, citing especially his communist grandfather, Earl Browder who was imprisoned twice during the era of McCarthyism.
+In 1998, Browder became a British citizen and relinquished his U.S. citizenship.
+He cited that he did so because of "a legacy of bad feeling about the rule of law" as a result of his family having been "viciously persecuted" by U.S. authorities in the 1950s, citing especially his communist grandfather, Earl Browder, who was imprisoned twice during the era of McCarthyism.